CommandMC/HeroicWiki/Trobleshooting.md

 Those are stored under:
 `~/.config/heroic` and `~/.config/legendary`
-The General settings for Heroic is the file called config.json.
+The General settings for Heroic is the file called `config.json`.
 Sometimes this file, for some unknown reason so far, can get format issues (with extra brackets for instance) or even corrupted.
 Fixing it or removing it can fix some issues.
-The Game settings and Game Logs (Installation and PlayLogs) are on the GameConfig under the Heroic folder.
+The Game settings and Game Logs (Installation and PlayLogs) are on the `GameConfig `folder under the Heroic folder.

 ### Not Supported Games